Gonâve Island: Modern period

-In the mid-1980s, British singer Cliff Richard wrote and recorded a song "La Gonave" for relief aid for the people of the island.
+In the mid-1980s, British singer Cliff Richard wrote and recorded the song "La Gonave" for relief aid for the people of the island.
 It is included on his album The Rock Connection.

 The island's docks were damaged by the 2010 Haiti earthquake on 12 January.
 In the wake of the damage, supplies were airlifted in to the 1800 ft dirt strip.

-Overgrazing and over-exploitation of water resources affect the island's current residents.
+In 2025, two men from Texas were indicted on charges of conspiracy to murder, maim, or kidnap in a foreign country.
+Prosecutors claimed they were planning to recruit homeless people to help them take over Gonâve Island by force, so they could kill the men and use the women and children as sex slaves.
+The men had reportedly begun learning Haitian Creole in order to prepare.

 Independence movement

 The island inhabitants have pushed the idea of independence from Haiti in order to achieve economic prosperity.